For inquires about registering for this course, please contact Mike LaBombard

 Teaching/Learning Methods:

-Teaching-learning methods in this course may include, but are not limited to: assigned readings, group discussion, critical thinking exercises, labs, and class activities.
-Mandatory live instructor sessions will occur weekly.
-Zoom will be used for all live online sessions.
-These meetings will be recorded as a make-up option for those unable to “attend” live online sessions.
-This option will be permitted on a limited basis at the discretion of the course coordinator.
-Evaluation procedures include quizzes, written examinations, and assignments.
+Teaching/Learning methods in this course may include, but are not limited to: assigned readings, group discussion, critical thinking exercises, practical skill competencies, and class activities.
+Mandatory live instructor online sessions will occur weekly via Zoom and will be used as most of the didactic learning for this course.
+For those unable to “attend” live online sessions make-up options may be an option on a limited basis at the discretion of the course coordinator.

 Weekly Zoom Meeting: